eiffel-community/eiffel-intelligence/wiki/markdown/step-by-step-subscription-notification.md

 When this aggregated object is evaluated against the subscriptions stored in database, then it fulfills our subscription criteria.
 It can be seen that both conditions of the first requirement are satisfied by the aggregated object.
-More specifically, in the first condition, JMESPath rule is looking for identity=='pkg:maven/com.mycompany.myproduct/sub-system@1.1.0' and in the second condition it looks for testCaseExecutions.testCase.conclusion == 'SUCCESSFUL' and testCase.id=='TC5'.
+More specifically, in the first condition, JMESPath rule is looking for:

+    identity=='pkg:maven/com.mycompany.myproduct/sub-system@1.1.0'

+and in the second condition it looks for

+    testCaseExecutions.testCase.conclusion == 'SUCCESSFUL' && testCase.id=='TC5'

 Both strings can be found in the aggregated object JSON.
 Consequently, the process is started to send notification to specified subscriber.
 For this, 'notificationMeta' and 'notificationType' field values are extracted from the subscription.

 ## Notify via REST POST
 In the example subscription above, the notification is sent as **REST POST** to the url http://127.0.0.1:3000/ei/test_subscription_rest.
-The notification message is prepared as key value pairs in the request.
-The notification message in this example contains the full aggregated object as a value.
+The notification message in this subscription is prepared as key value pairs in the request.

+    "notificationMessageKeyValues": [{
+        "formkey": "e",
+        "formvalue": "{parameter: [{ name: 'jsonparams', value : to_string(@) }, { name: 'runpipeline', value : 'mybuildstep' }]}"
+    }]

+The key is 'jsonparams' and the value is the full aggregated object.
+These are part of the notification message for this particular subscription.
+Below is a list of the key value pairs which will be sent for this subscription.

     parameters:
         jsonparameters: {full aggregated object}